yarov3so/ParrotPeater/README.md

 5. When the green light goes out, press the blue button to switch back to the top active channel as you await a reply.
 6. Bear in mind that there will be a significant delay before you hear a reply, as ParrotPeater cannot receive and transmit simultaneously.
 7. Once a reply is heard, repeat steps 2 through 5 to transmit again.
 8. PRACTICE, PRACTICE, PRATICE!
-Switching between the two active frequencies correctly will take some getting used to, but I am sure you will become a master Parroteer in no time.^^
+Switching between the two active frequencies correctly will take some getting used to, but I am sure you will become a master Parroteer in no time. ^^